ahed92wakim / laravel-mysql-deadlock-retry

 "[trxLabel] [DATABASE TRANSACTION RETRY - FAILED] ExceptionClass (Codes) After (Attempts: x/y) - Error".

-- Exception class, SQLSTATE, driver error code, connection name, SQL, resolved raw SQL, and PDO error info when available.
+- Exception class, SQLSTATE, driver error code, connection name, SQL, bindings, resolved raw SQL, and PDO error info when available.

-- Request URL, method, authorization header length, and authenticated user ID when the request helper is bound.
+- A compacted stack trace and request URL, method, authorization header length, and authenticated user ID/type (UUID or integer) when the request helper is bound.

 Helper Utilities